2019 Hong Kong Rural Representative election: Pre-election events

 The nomination period of the election opened on 9 November and closed on 22 November 2018.

 Eddie Chu, member of the Legislative Council, and Paul Zimmerman, Southern District Councillor, initiated the Village Charter movement on 7 November 2018 under the slogan "Let's make our village clean and green", calling for the reform of rural representation system and the democratization of Rural Committees, which elected Rural Representatives will serve in.
 This marked the first time pro-democracy camp coordinated in the rural election.

 Disqualification

-Eddie Chu became the first candidate barred from running in the rural election because of their political stance, as he was disqualified from running in the election after electoral officials questioned his stance on Hong Kong independence and self-determination and invalidated his nomination for “implicitly” maintaining support for self-determination.
+Eddie Chu became the first candidate barred from running in the rural election because of their political stance.
+He was disqualified from running in the election after electoral officials questioned his stance on Hong Kong independence and self-determination and invalidated his nomination for “implicitly” maintaining support for self-determination.
 Chu branded the decision "ridiculous" for "disqualifying an incumbent legislator from running for the post of a village chief".
 The village election process was temporarily put on hold as government considered Chu's candidacy.

 Chu later filed an election petition to the High Court over the disqualification, but withdrew in January 2020 after taking into account the outcome of the election petition by Agnes Chow, which ruled Returning Officer can disqualify candidates.